Dodowingster/Project-Paleo-Maiden/character_designs/spinosaurus/AegyptSpino_profile.md

-> "There's a plenty of fish in the sea, and I aim to catch the biggest one."
+> "The world's a big ocean, and I'm the storm that's gonna rock the boat!"

 ― Aegypt Spino